 The opioid epidemic is having devastating consequences on public health, causing high rates of hepatitis C, HIV, and other diseases, mainly due to shared syringes.
 Meanwhile, mothers may pass an opioid dependency on to their children if they use while pregnant.
 Incidences of neonatal abstinence syndrome almost quadrupled from 2000 to 2012.
 The opioid crisis may also have contributed to an uptick in the number of children in foster care.

 Opioids have also begun to take a toll on the economy.
-Testifying before the U.S. Senate, Federal Reserve chief Janet Yellen linked the opioid epidemic to declining labor-force participation among “prime-age workers.”
-Princeton University economist Alan Krueger says it could account for 20 percent of the decline in participation among men and 25 percent among women from 1999 to 2015.
+Testifying before the U.S. Senate in 2017, Janet Yellen, then chair of the Federal Reserve, linked the opioid epidemic to declining labor-force participation among “prime-age workers.”
+Princeton University economist Alan Krueger wrote that it could account for 20 percent of the decline in participation among men and 25 percent among women from 1999 to 2015.
 As one example of this, a boiler manufacturing company in Ohio, the state with the second-largest number of opioid-related deaths, reported that at least a quarter of its job applicants failed drug tests.
 The firm says the workforce shortage costs it roughly $800,000 in orders a year, which end up going to foreign competitors.

 Where are the heroin and fentanyl coming from?